-Within one (1) week of the submission date of the accreditation package, all accreditation materials (i.e., the accreditation package submitted by programs and the Site Visit Report) will be sent to three third-party reviewers who will determine the program's compliance with USGIF's accreditation standards.
+Within one (1) week of the submission date of the accreditation package, all accreditation materials will be sent to three third-party reviewers who will determine the program's compliance with USGIF's accreditation standards.

-Third-party reviewers will submit their recommended accreditation action to USGIF's Vice President of Academic Affairs.
-Accreditation actions available to reviewers include (1) "Award," (2) "Minor Revisions Needed, (3) "Major Revisions Needed and (4) "Do Not Accredit."
+Within three (3) months of receiving the accreditation package, third-party reviewers will submit their recommended accreditation action to USGIF's Director of Academic Programs.
+Accreditation actions available to reviewers include (1) "Award," (2) "Minor Revisions Needed," (3) "Major Revisions Needed", and (4) "Do Not Accredit".
 For a description of these actions, see Figure 2.

-The Vice President of Academic Affairs will compile the recommendations from the three reviewers and provide the USGIF Chief Executive Officer (CEO) with a recommendation on whether the program should be accredited.
-The final decision on accreditation rests with the
+The Director of Education and Professional Development will compile the recommendations from the reviewers and provide USGIF's CEO with a recommendation on whether the program should be accredited.
+The final decision on accreditation rests with USGIF's CEO.
+Once USGIF's CEO has made their recommendation, the Director of Education and Professional Development will notify the applicant.